Inspiring graphic design trends and tools expected for 2023

 What you show is more important than what you saySir David Ogilvy

-The surge in newly available technological resources has AI-generated art and digital tools globally more accessible, and the promise of improving productivity is enormous, but there are also uncertainties and controversies.
+The surge in newly available technological resources has AI-generated art and digital tools is enormous.
+Globally it is more accessible, and promising the improvement of productivity.
+But there are also uncertainties and controversies.
 On the other hand, it is certain that the relationship between people and brands is always and again questioned.
 Over time, there are great difficulties in creating links, innovating, in proposing convincing personalities, in favoring narration, humanity, authenticity and originality.
 From a graphic point of view, this come to the search for reassuring emotions and original creations.
 In short, when it comes to image, we call on the pros!

 It is also possible to remedy this through familiar, comfortable codes from the past.
-The “handmade” and the craftsmanship are valued there, the artists find their place there and are defended, the talent makes the difference: vintage graphics have not said their last word!
+The “handmade” and the craftsmanship are valued there, the artists find their place in it and feel protected.
+The talent makes the difference: vintage graphics have not said their last word!

 bitmap fonts, raster fonts or pixel fonts

-Reminding the first video games, the 90s and particularly basic in their design, “pixel fonts” have long been considered old-fashioned, even unbearable in the eyes of graphic designers.
-We see them coming back in the press, on the web, the networks, in short everywhere!
+Reminding the first video games, the 90s and particularly basic in their design, “pixel fonts” have long been considered old-fashioned.
+And even unbearable in the eyes of graphic designers… We see them coming back in the press, on the web, the networks, in short everywhere!
 They are chosen to talk about crypto-currencies, NFT, Metaverse or more simply about digital, innovation.

 Why such a comeback?